npm/rfcs/accepted/0000-registry-spec.md

 This avoids the hazards of attempting to infer whether the `hash` portion of the url is a SemVer, dist-tag, or package name.

+### Meta-Dependency Resolution

+When a package is installed from a `registry` specifier, its dependencies should in turn also be fetched from the registry in the specifier, falling back to the main configured registry if they are not found.

+In most cases, a package will be published to a given registry with the expectation that its dependencies will be found in the same registry, ie by doing `npm install pkgname --registry=https://internal-registry.com`.

+If a package's dependencies are instead fetched from the default configured registry, then this expectation would be contradicted.

+Thus, any package resolved via a `registry` specifier _must_ have its dependencies in turn resolved against the same registry that it came from.
+Note that they _may_ still be deduplicated against packages by the same name from other registries, but only if the integrity values match (indicating that they are identical content).

 ### Examples: